Which dyno to buy? How to choose a right one.

-Each chassis dynamometer consists of three components: hardware, software and technology of measurement used.
-This is trivial, but these three components must perfectly cooperate.
-Moreover, the lack of capabilities of hardware cannot be “repaired” by software or technology and vice-versa.
-All the components must be perfect.
+Every chassis dynamometer consists of three components: hardware, software and the measurement technology used.
+These three elements must work perfectly together.
+Furthermore, a lack of hardware capability cannot be "fixed" by software or technology and vice versa.
+All components must be perfect.

 What to compare in hardware?

-The most critical problem is that modern cars (and soon – all the cars) cannot be measured without mechanical connection of front and rear rolls (even if only one car axle is driven by engine).
-Dyno must provide a perfect simulation of road conditions – front and rear wheels must rotate exactly at same speed - otherwise it will be detected by ABS system and the car won’t run, limit power or even show errors.
-Theoretically this can be solved by unplugging ABS plug, or fuse (a brutal ABS deactivation) but not in all cars (some will reduce power then, some other will catch ABS and CAN bus communication errors and you may need professional OBD scanner tool or factory scanner to re-activate them – so your customer may get angry).
+The most critical problem with modern cars (and soon all cars) is that they cannot be measured without the front and rear rollers being linked physically.
+This is critical even if the engine drives only one axle of the car.
+The dynamometer must provide a perfect simulation of road conditions - the front and rear wheels must rotate strictly at the same speed - otherwise this will be detected by the ABS system and the car will not run, limit power or even throw errors.
+In theory, this can be solved by disconnecting the ABS plug or pulling the fuse, but not on all cars.
+There are ineffective alternatives.
+Some may limit power or cause errors in communication with the ABS and CAN bus, and you may need a professional OBD scan tool or factory scanner to reactivate them.
+Your customer may therefore be nervous.

-There are inefficient alternative solutions, like additional electric motor for “synchronizing” - rotating unpowered axis (but for higher speeds it is insufficient and it cannot provide perfect synchronization) or hydraulic connection (but energy losses of hydraulic oil are non linear and not measured at all).
-For today – no real mechanical synchronization means that the dyno will work for old cars only.
+An example would be an auxiliary electric motor to "synchronise" (drive) the non-driven axle.
+At higher speeds it is insufficient and cannot provide perfect synchronisation.
+Another known attempt is a hydraulic connection (but the energy loss in the hydraulic oil is non-linear and not measured at all).
+For today - the lack of accurate mechanical synchronisation means that the dynamometer will only work for old cars.

-Simple advantage: our AWD dynamometers have mechanically synchronized rolls (front to rear, via a belt) – it can be switched on or off from control panel or remote.
-You cannot measure any modern car (Mercedes, BMW etc) without full synchronization, even if the car is one-axle driven.
-We have produced several dozens of mechanically synchronized dynos for more than 10 years – they all work perfectly.
+A simple advantage: our AWD dynamometers have mechanically synchronised rollers (linking the front and rear axles by a belt) - this can be switched on and off from the control panel or remote control.
+No modern car (Mercedes, BMW, etc.) can be measured without full synchronisation, even if the vehicle is single-axle driven.
+Over more than ten years we have produced dozens of mechanically synchronised dynamometers - all of which work flawlessly.

-Simple advantage is that such roll can simulate a flat surface of road better than two rolls.
-The rolling resistance will be almost the same as the rolling resistance on a real road.
-It must be 900mm or bigger in size to have enough “flat” surface at the top to provide traction (otherwise you may need to use a kind of rubber glue to maintain traction).
-It has also big natural inertia and this is critical for accuracy (bigger rolls = bigger inertia for same roll weight).
+The simple advantage is that such a roller can simulate a flat road surface better than two rolls.
+The rolling resistance will be almost the same as on a real road.
+The roller needs to be 900mm or more so that the top is flat enough to provide traction (otherwise you may need to use some rubber glue to maintain the traction).
+It also has significant natural inertia.
+This is critical for accuracy (more giant rolls = more inertia for the same roll weight).

 There are two disadvantages:

-- surface contact between tyre and roll is smaller in size than on the road and it is about 1/3 of the surface that exists in 2-rolls-per-wheel dyno.
-This is caused by having only one area of contact at the top of the roll (that is not flat like a real road because it is impossible - and this reduces that surface further).
-Simple – it is much more probable that the car will spin tires instead of providing energy to rolls to measure it.
-So less power can be measured.
-This limitation comes from simple physics and cannot be overcome by any trick.
-Less surface = less traction = lower maximum power of dyno.
-Period.
+- the contact area between tyre and roller is smaller than on the road and is about 1/3 of that found in a dynamometer with two rollers per wheel.
+This is because there is only one area of contact at the top of the roller (which is not flat like on a real road, as this is impossible - and this reduces the surface area even further).
+This limitation is a consequence of simple physics and cannot be overcome by any trick.
+Simple: you are much more likely to have the car will slip rather than provide energy for measurement.
+Less power can be measured.
+Less surface area = less traction = less maximum power measured.

-- If you look into YouTube and search for “dyno accidents” – NOT surprisingly most of dangerous accidents happen on single-roll dynos.
-It is simple – the car is in an unstable position on the top of the roll and any mounting belt break, or even not enough belt tension cause the car to fall down from the dyno, reach surrounding surface and jump out.
-Theoretically if all belts are properly used there is no risk – but people are erratic… This is much less possible for 2 rolls per wheel dyno (as car is in a “cradle” between the two rolls and it can only move left and right, and does not fall out by itself).
+- If you look on YouTube and search for the phrase "dynamometer accidents", - no surprise, most dangerous accidents happen on single-roller dynos.
+It is simple – the car is in an unstable position on the top of the roller and any breakage of the retaining strap or even insufficient tension causes the vehicle to fall off the dyno with the accelerated wheels touching the surface as if shot from a slingshot.
+In theory, if all the straps are used correctly, there is no risk – but people are inconsistent.
+With two rollers per wheel, this is much less possible (because the car is in a 'cradle' between the two rollers and can only move left and right, and will not fall out on its own).

-To have similar inertia capabilities, the weight of rolls must be huge, as inertia arises with diameter - and two-rolls-per-wheel dyno has smaller diameter of rolls (like 320 mm or so).
-Our rolls have 320 mm and 140 kg of weight each - this gives them (set of 4) similar inertia to one big roll (big rolls have thin walls, so they weigh less than a set of our 4 rolls).
+To achieve similar inertial capabilities, the mass of the rollers must be huge, as inertia increases with diameter - and two-roller dynamometers have a smaller roller diameter (around 320 mm).
+Our rollers are 320 mm and 140 kg in weight each - this gives them (a set of 4) similar inertia as one large roller (large rollers have thin walls, so they weigh less than a set of our four rollers).

-Disadvantage: such dyno has less linear surface drag and thus, while giving much better traction transmission comparing to one big drum – it provides less linear road simulation (rolling resistance will be higher than real road resistance for higher speeds).
-For normal usage, such difference is not important (as full road simulation must include simulation of air drag, and this one is non linear too).
-It can be even helpful – as we may say that the dyno simulates "naturally" some drag of air for higher speeds and less retarder usage is needed.
+The downside: such a dynamometer has less linear surface resistance.
+Therefore, although it provides much better tractive force transfer than a single large drum, it provides less linear road simulation (rolling resistance will be greater than natural road resistance at higher speeds).
+For normal use, such a difference is not significant (because a full road simulation must include a simulation of air resistance, which is also non-linear).
+It may even be helpful - you could say that the dynamometer simulates "naturally" some air resistance at higher speeds and less use of retarders is needed.

-Advantage: no traction problems (mechanical connection to wheel hub)
+Advantage: no traction problems (mechanical connection to a wheel hub)

-Disadvantage: a lot of effort to install a car on the dyno (need of adapters for various types of mountings, need of wheel removal etc).
+Disadvantage: a lot of effort to install a car on the dyno (need adapters for various types of mountings, wheel removal etc.).

 What to compare in software?

-Dyno software must provide easy comparing of various graphs and parameters – as professional tuner needs exact data and simply readable results.
-At least 2 full measurements with all measured parameters must be available for comparison (our dyno – up to 4 full measurements), so tuner can compare gains, results, find troubles and areas where parameters still need to be optimized.
-This part of software is critical, as clear graphs and results comparison is a basic method of work of all car/truck performance tuners.
+The dynamometer software must allow easy comparison of graphs and parameters because a professional tuner needs accurate data and precise results.
+At least two full measurements with all measured parameters must be available for comparison (in our dynamometer - up to 4 measurements).
+The tuner can compare gains and results and find problems and areas where parameters need to be optimized.
+This part of the software is crucial because clear graphs and comparisons of results are fundamental for all tuners of cars and trucks.

 What to compare in technology?

-How many points per second (torque and power results) does the dyno provide?
-Are they linear independent (non interpolated, generated etc)?
+How many points per second (torque and power results) does the dynamometer provide?
+Are they linear independent (not interpolated, generated, etc.)?

-Accuracy and speed of reaction of dyno for power change is critical and it is directly dependent on the accuracy of speed sensor.
-There are three types of speed sensors: optical, inductive and hall sensor.
+The dynamometer's accuracy and response time to power changes are critical and depend directly on the accuracy of the speed sensor.
+There are three types of speed sensors: optical, inductive and Hall sensor.

-Presisely made optical sensors while providing up to 360 impulses per revolution are very sensitive to vibration.
-A signal in a device such as a dynamometer can easily be disrupted.
+Although they provide up to 360 pulses per revolution, precision optical sensors are susceptible to vibration.
+The signal in a device such as a dynamometer can easily be disrupted.

-Hall sensors are much faster than inductive, very durable, resistant to interference caused by eg. vibrations.
+Hall sensors are much faster than inductive sensors, durable and resistant to interference from, e.g. vibration.

-In our test bench we use sampling rate about 100,000 times per second when reading the signal from the speed sensor, and combined with our developed method of signal analysis which we have called TrueForce, we gain accuracy of 0.1%.
-High-speed signal processing and a lack of averaging when using TrueForce gives opportuninty to register even single misfire.
+In our test bench, we use a sampling rate of around 100,000 times per second when reading the signal from the speed sensor, and combined with our advanced signal analysis method, which we have called TrueForce, we achieve an accuracy of 0.1%.
+The fast signal processing and lack of averaging when using TrueForce allows even a single misfire to be recorded.

-High speed and accuracy are the features of our product.
+High speed and accuracy are features of our product.

-Using any paint, glue with sand etc. to increase the friction between tire and roll lasts for maybe 6 months.
-Later all will be worn and bare steel surface will be your working surface.
+Using any paint, glue with sand etc., to increase the friction between tire and roller lasts for maybe six months.
+Later all will be worn, and the bare steel surface will be your working surface.
 Slippy and ugly looking.

-Our solution is different – we emboss a special tread (knurling with high mechanical pressure).
-This tread is 3D and CAM-optimized and may be described as a kind of teeth-shaped lines embossed in the roll (see picture).
-Each "line" has two "tops" across the roll (instead of common method of cutting them and thus – having only one top per line) to double amount of contacts to tire.
-Then, between both “tops” there are micro-cuts (at a right angle to the teeth-shaped line) to stop the tire from flattening of tread.
+Our solution is different – we extrude a unique tread (knurling with high mechanical pressure).
+This tread is 3D and CAM-optimized and may be described as teeth-shaped lines embossed in the roller (see picture).
+Each "line" has two "tops" across the roller (instead of a standard method of cutting them and thus – having only one peak per line) to double the number of contacts to tire.
+Then, between both "peaks", there are micro-cuts (at a right angle to the teeth-shaped line) to stop the tire from flattening the tread.

-Finally, rolls are covered with a special double layer chromium cover to protect them from being worn.
-Even 10 years of use will not kill their parameters and brilliant aesthetics.
+Finally, rollers are covered with a unique double-layer chromium cover to protect them from being worn.
 Your dyno will always attract the eye of customers.
+Even ten years of use will not kill their parameters and brilliant aesthetics.